Comprehensive Guide to Cannabis Payment Services

 So how do ISOs (independent sales office) get away with the emboldened statements you will find online and in your inbox?

 While we have been informed that cases are being built against some of the larger ISOs who were offering credit card services to plant touching businesses, the small providers don’t seem to warrant the attention.
 As soon as a small provider starts to actually do some volume in transactions it almost always triggers an account review or audit by the acquirer.
 In these cases, most times, the operation is simply shut down and dismantled (often freezing all funds processed).
 That means that delivery and dispensary businesses using those payment services may never see their funds.

 As an example of a blatantly illegal offer let's take a look at this statement from an unnamed “cannabis merchant service provider” website:

 “.... the cannabis industry’s only fully-compliant merchant services solution to accept credit and debit cards.
 To learn more about our proprietary payment rail which eliminates the need to process transactions on the credit card networks...”

-What they are doing is simply allowing their “members” to load or link their virtual bank accounts with a credit card.
-When a transaction is made at the dispensary the credit card is charged to “load” the bank account and the funds are transmitted directly to the merchant for the purchase of cannabis.
+What they are doing is simply allowing their “members” to load or link a virtual bank account with a credit card.
+When a transaction is made at the dispensary the credit card is charged to “load” the bank account (or purchase a digital currency) and the funds are transmitted directly to the merchant for the purchase of cannabis.
 Neither the card brands or the acquiring bank know this is really a purchase for cannabis without launching an investigation.
 Therefore, the nature of the transaction has been masked and ALL parties involved could be held accountable.